Home-AngularJS/angular-bootstrap-demo/README.md

 Navigate to `http://192.168.1.124:9001/`.
 The app will automatically reload if you change any of the source files.

+Navigate to `https://map1.mobo.cards:8094/`.
+The app will automatically reload if you change any of the source files.

 * [Libraries.io](https://libraries.io/npm)  **(** https://libraries.io/npm **)**

 ```text